 We are dedicated to helping patients with problems of the hand, wrist, elbow, and shoulder.
 From wrist tendonitis to severe wrist fractures, we have expertise in the diagnosis, treatment, and rehabilitation of patients with problems of the wrist.
 The wrist is a complex link between the forearm and hand, comprised of eight bones, in addition to cartilage, ligaments, tendons, nerves and blood vessels.
 Wrist pain or a wrist injury may significantly alter a person’s lifestyle and livelihood.
 At the Raleigh Hand to Shoulder Center, our goal is to improve a patient’s quality of life through effective non-surgical and surgical treatments.
 We work closely with on-site hand therapists to improve patient outcomes.

 - Ligament tears and sprains

 - Sports injuries

 - TFCC tear

 - Wrist pain

-The Raleigh Hand Center cares for patients with wrist problems throughout the Triangle and across North Carolina including Raleigh, Durham, Chapel Hill, Knightdale, Wake Forest, Apex, Cary, Morrisville, Garner, Fuquay-Varina, Clayton, Smithfield, Holly Springs, Fayetteville, Rocky Mount, Wilson, and Goldsboro, NC.
+The Raleigh Hand to Shoulder Center cares for patients with wrist problems throughout the Triangle and across North Carolina including Raleigh, Durham, Chapel Hill, Knightdale, Wake Forest, Apex, Cary, Morrisville, Garner, Fuquay-Varina, Clayton, Smithfield, Holly Springs, Fayetteville, Rocky Mount, Wilson, and Goldsboro, NC.

 Patients can read about common hand/upper extremity conditions, such as carpal tunnel syndrome, distal radius fractures, broken wrist, and TFCC tears, in our Patient Education section.